mendix/docs/content/refguide/native-builder.md

 ### 7.2 App Center Errors

 **Invalid API Token** — Your API token is invalid.
-Follow the [App Center Token](#appcenter-token) section above and provide the API token to Native Builder.
+Follow the [App Center Token](/howto/mobile/-deploying-native-app#appcenter-token) section in *How to Deploy Your First Mendix Native App* and provide the API token to Native Builder.

 **Unable to Configure Build:{explanation}** — Something went wrong while communicating with App Center.
 Verify your connection, check that App Center is available, and try running Native Builder again.